AA Military Road Run

 In support of Combat Stress

-The next AA Military Road Run will be on
+The next AA Military Road Run will be in April 2022

 On the 17th March 1909 (St. Patrick’s Day), members of the Automobile Association (now known as the AA) carried a composite company of Guardsmen from London 60 miles to Hastings in their motor cars.
 This was an exercise organised by the Automobile Association in conjunction with the War Office (forerunner of the Ministry of Defence) to both raise the Government’s awareness that motorists are responsible people, and to test the viability of moving troops in large numbers by motor transport.